Indeedornot/MVCTwitterSearcher/README.md

-# TwitterScraper - First Contact with Asp.Net Core
+# MVCTwitterSearcher - First Contact with Asp.Net Core

 Retrieving Tweets by user of given Username and showing them